Creating a New Kind of Doctor

 Small Group Learning

 Every resident class receives its own curriculum tailor-made for each level of training.
-PGY-1 focuses on the “Approach to” lectures, as well as emergency department ultrasonography.
+PGY-1 focuses on the “Approach to” lectures, as well as foundational emergency medicine skills and knowledge.
 PGY-2 concentrates on research skills and critical care topics.
 And PGY-3 includes time to learn about emergency department administration and career planning.
 This curriculum is supplemented by simulation, skills labs, problem-based learning, standardized patients, a cadaver lab and more.

 Block Curriculum